MattRCole/env-verify/README.md

 Using this package properly will prevent the sometimes cryptic errors that occur when environment variables are missing.

-Because every missing environment variable that `env-verifier` encountered is returned (or is displayed in a thrown error), this package can also help with the: `run the app, app crashes because of missing environment variable, add environment variable, repeat` loop that sometimes occurs.
+Because every missing environment variable that `enverify` encountered is returned (or is displayed in a thrown error), this package can also help with the: `run the app, app crashes because of missing environment variable, add environment variable, repeat` loop that sometimes occurs.

 ## Getting Started